nfdi4cat/pid4cat-model/CONTRIBUTING.md

 - Include examples and counter-examples (intentionally invalid examples)
     - Rationale: these serve as documentation and unit tests
     - These will be used by the automated test suite
-    - All elements of the nmdc-schema must be illustrated with valid and invalid data examples in src/data.
-New schema elements will not be merged into the main branch until examples are provided
     - Invalid example data files should be invalid for one single reason, which should be reflected in the filename.
 It should be possible to render the invalid example files valid by addressing that single fault.
 - Use enums for categorical values
     - Rationale: Open-ended string ranges encourage multiple values to represent the same entity, like “water”, “H2O” and “HOH”